-In accordance with the U.S. Department of Education regulations, Chicago State University is required to establish Satisfactory Academic Progress standards for Federal and state financial aid recipients.
+In accordance with U.S. Department of Education regulations, Chicago State University (CSU) is required to establish Satisfactory Academic Progress (SAP) standards for Federal and State financial aid recipients.
 These minimum standards ensure that only those recipients demonstrating satisfactory progress toward the completion of their educational objective continue to receive financial assistance.

-This policy became effective January 2013 and replaces all prior Satisfactory Academic Progress requirements at CSU.
-However, if a student was determined ineligible under the school policies prior to January 2013, the suspension is still in effect.
+This policy is effective with the Fall 2019 semester and replaces all prior Satisfactory Academic Progress policies at CSU.
+However, if a student was determined ineligible under any SAP policy prior to the Fall 2019 semester, that student remains ineligible.